rjray/notebook/writing/clojure-tsp.md

 In this case, it should have been enough to take the lowest-score (shortest) path while skipping the "return segment back to $v$" step.
 Such was not part of the puzzle.
-This is what I had done, but it had given the wrong answer.
+I had done this, but it had given the wrong answer.

 (There will be more detail here, filled in at a later point.)